thiloklein/thiloklein.github.io/teaching/viz/index.md

 						</hgroup>
 					</header>
 					<div class="content">
-<p>The <a href="http://docs.ggplot2.org/current/">ggplot2</a> package is a plotting system for R, based on the grammar of graphics, which tries to take the good parts of base and lattice graphics and none of the bad parts.</p>
+<p>The <a href="http://docs.ggplot2.org/current/">ggplot2</a> package is a plotting system for R, based on the grammar of graphics, which tries to take the good parts of base and lattice graphics and none of the bad parts.
 </p>
 					</div>
 					<footer>